 Soccer-Brazil announces equal pay for men's and women's national teams

-Sept 3 (Reuters) - The Brazilian Football Confederation (CBF) said on Wednesday that its men's and women's national soccer teams will receive equal pay and prize money.
+Sept 3 (Reuters) - The Brazilian Football Confederation (CBF) said on Wednesday that its men's and women's national soccer teams will receive equal pay, although World Cup prize money would depend on FIFA.

 "There is no more gender difference, the CBF is treating men and women equally," CBF chief Rogerio Caboclo said in statement.